newhouseb/clownfish/README.md

 As compared to fine-tuning, this has a couple of challenges:

-1. It’s can consume a lot of context space, which can cost $$$
+1. It can consume a lot of context space, which can cost $$$
 2. It slows things down
 3. It doesn’t always work (see above)